andreasbehnke/docker-presto-postgresql/README.md

 Note the databases themselves are also exposing the according default ports.
 So you can try to insert data into them.

+Starting presto-cli with
+docker exec -it docker-presto-postgresql-presto-1 presto